You don’t have to be Martha Stewart to fashion this charming star-shaped wreath from branches, raffia, zip ties, and a little duct tape.

 - A large working surface

-- Five heavier red-twig dogwood branches roughly 3/8” in diameter, cut into equal lengths.
+- Five heavier red-twig dogwood branches roughly 3/8 of an inch in diameter, cut into equal lengths.
 Heather recommends 30-inch lengths for a front door wreath.
 You can use shorter lengths to make a smaller star.
 This will use less plant material and may be quicker and easier to assemble.
 The base can also be constructed of wooden dowels.

 - Five 1½-inch bundles of red-twig dogwood branches cut in roughly 22-inch lengths (or slightly more than two-thirds of the length of the base branches)